-Note: Oral contraceptives are covered under the HealthSelect Prescription Drug Program administered by OptumRx or the HealthSelect Medicare Rx plan administered by UnitedHealthCare.
+Note: Oral contraceptives are covered under the HealthSelect Prescription Drug Program administered by OptumRx or the HealthSelect Medicare Rx plan administered by UnitedHealthcare.

-Coverage for infertility services includes only diagnostic laboratory and X-ray procedures, therapeutic injections and surgical treatment necessary for the diagnosis and treatment of involuntary infertility (i.e., infertility that is not a result of voluntary sterilization).
+Infertility Benefits are only for diagnostic laboratory and X-ray procedures, therapeutic injections and surgical treatment necessary for the diagnosis and treatment of involuntary infertility (i.e., infertility that is not a result of voluntary sterilization).